bewest/insulaudit/README.markdown

 otherwise, that are currently ensuring unsafe dosing for pump users.

-The manufacturer is content to give me inaccurate dosings and mediated access to the logs, but refuses to share information about the protocol needed to quickly and safely and independently manage my therapy.
+The manufacturer is content to give me inaccurate dosings, but refuses to share information about the protocol needed to quickly and safely and independently manage my therapy.
 As patients we need access to all the technology in our therapy so that we can have epistemic certainty that our therapy is safe.

 We set out to use the protocol in order to audit logs more effectively and found out it's possible to generate safer